Yoctol/bottender/docs/channel-line-setup.md

 npm run dev
 ```

-Then, you have to manually copy your webhook to LINE@ account's setting page.
+Then, you have to manually copy your webhook url to LINE@ account's setting page.
 Finally, you are ready to interact with your bot on LINE :)

 **Note:**